 London is a great place to live and work.
 Chances are at some point in your life, if you decide to live in the UK, you’ll likely end up working and living in the capital.
-There are some wonderful parts and many positive aspects to London life.
+There are some wonderful parts and many positive aspects of London life.
 The city contains millions of wonderful restaurants, plenty of great museums and theatres and a plethora of shopping options to boot.

 Even so, many people find themselves experiencing a great degree of homesickness when they live in London.
 There may be many reasons for this and it’s definitely not limited to those from foreign countries.
 A lot of people from various places in the north of the UK, for example, may find themselves overwhelmed when they move to the concrete jungle.
 We’ve put together a little list of why you may be experiencing homesickness and what you can do to combat these feelings.

 It doesn’t matter where you’re from, the atmosphere in London can feel somewhat suffocating at times.
 Despite efforts to combat the pollution in the city, it remains much more polluted than its British counterpart cities of Liverpool, Manchester, Edinburgh or Cardiff.
 Of course, London is densely populated and far more people live here and take the roads, trains, trams or underground every day than in any of those other cities, so this type of pollution is a given when considering the way of life here.

 If you’re from a small town in Spain, which has a very low population, you’ll notice the impact that the air quality has on your respiratory and immune systems almost immediately.
 Similarly, if you’re from a town like Harrogate, where you can enjoy vast open spaces in almost every direction you look, you too will find London slightly heavy on your body.
 It takes a little time to get used to it and we would definitely advise living outside the city if at all possible.
 Wimbledon, Putney and Mitcham are all decent areas where you can find a good accommodation at reasonable prices and which are connected by tram links, trains and the underground system.